PriyaG7A/My-Travel/README.md

-# My-Travel
-# Travel India
+# Travel The World
+# Hi,i am Priya Gambhir of class 7-A.
 # I am going to tell you about travels and i know many of you people are thinking that why should we travel in the world because here are some benifits of travelling
-#INDIA TRAVELLES

-#Hi,i am priya gambhir of class 7-a.
-#Why Travel
+# Why Travel

 1.WE CAN SEE THEIR CULTURE,TRADITION,LANGUAGE ETC
 2.WE CAN ENHACE OUR CREATIVITY